Priyanka-Dhanabal/Naveena_store_PP5/README.md

 ![Contact error message](readme_images/contact_error.png)

+- Product Detail page is not rendering, receiving 500 server error on deployed version and not on local environment.

 - I am not completly satisfied with the outcome of my website since I wanted to implement more features due to time contraint.
 But I am happy I was able to come this far and would like to invest more time in future.
 Being pregnant was not easy with all sickness that I have.
 I would definetly make more advanced e-commerce website having this project as the base.